FlashQ Q20II reviews

 A quick example of the LightPix Labs FlashQ20ii using a red jell.

-So far I have been singing the praises of this small little unit and it is a good flash for the price but it is not perfect.
-Firstly, this flash has no type of TTL metering, this is a completely manual flash.
-There is no automation here but I don’t think that is such a bad thing to be honest.
+So far, I have been singing the praises of this small little unit, and it is a good flash for the price, but it is not perfect.
+Firstly, this flash has no type of TTL metering; it is a completely manual flash.
+There is no automation here, but I don’t think that is such a bad thing, to be honest.
 Once you have learned the basics of shooting with a flash, it is better to shoot in manual modes as you have more control.
 But for a beginner, this might be problematic.
 The second major problem for someone new to flash is that you really have to turn the flash on twice to use it on the camera.
-First, you need to power on the flash unit and then you need to power on the transmitter.
-They really need to make that more clear in the manual as this confused me and I am used to working with flashed and wireless triggers.
+First, you need to power on the flash unit, and then you need to power on the transmitter.
+They really need to make that clearer in the manual, as this confused me, and I am used to working with flashes and wireless triggers.

 I am very happy with the FlashQ Q20 flash unit and will continue to use it with the Ricoh GRiii.